Table of Contents

 1. Video Recording:

-The Sony A7C is a versatile camera for video recording, offering a range of features designed to appeal to both casual videographers and content creators.
+The Sony camera A7C is a versatile model for the video recording function, possessing a host of features aimed at various casual videographers and content creators.

 2. Connectivity: